-- Physically separate vehicles and bikes with a dedicated cycleway next to the footpath on both sides of Hunter Street.
+- A physical separation of vehicles and bikes with a dedicated cycleway next to the footpath on both sides of Hunter Street.

-- Maintain one travel lane for vehicles on Hunter Street in each direction, between National Park Street and Worth Place.
+- A one travel lane for vehicles on Hunter Street in each direction, between National Park Street and Worth Place.

-- Create a buffer zone between the parking lanes and cycle lane.
+- A buffer zone between the parking lanes and cycle lane.

 Why are we doing this?

 This project is part of an ongoing effort to deliver safe, connected and convenient cycleways across the city.

 Implementation of a cycling network in the city centre is a key element of the City Centre Revitalisation Program, and critical for increasing active transport, renewing Hunter Street and delivering on the transport objectives outlined in the Newcastle 2040 Community Strategy Plan.

 This route is also an important link in the city's proposed network as identified in the On Our Bikes – Cycle Plan 2021-2030.

 The purpose of the trial is to increase safety, comfort and amenity for pedestrians and cyclists in Hunter Street while maintaining reasonable access for vehicles.

 Want to know more about cycleways in Newcastle?

 Visit our cycleways page to find out more including maps of our cycleway network.